sumaris-net/sumaris-doc/user-manual/preamble/preamble.md

 ## Minimum configuration

-The software works under Microsoft Windows 7/10 operating systems (Family Edition, Professional, tablet-PC Edition) and Linux with Mozilla Firefox, Chromium and Google Chrome  web browsers.
-These last two browsers are to be favored for a better performance of SUMARiS tools.
+The software runs on Microsoft Windows (all versions), Linux, tablets or phones (Android or iOS), and web browsers (Mozilla Firefox, Chromium, Google Chrome, Safari).

 An internet connection with a minimum of 2Mbp/s bandwidth in receipt/issue is required.